 The name Selenium has been adapted from a funny mail sent by Jason to his team.
 During the development of Selenium, there was a popular testing tool by a company named Mercury Interactive (it was the same company who developed QTP and later it was sold to HP).
 Since Selenium cures Mercury poisoning, Jason has suggested the same name.
-The team has adapted it and it is how Selenium got its present name.
+The team has adopted it and it is how Selenium got its present name.

 It is proper to call Selenium as Selenium Suite since it is a collection of four different tools or components namely.